katekorsaro/iron-dice/backlog/backlog.md

 # doing

-- [ ] test success counting and max... it might have some sense
+- [ ] replace try_into with as

 # done

+- [x] test success counting and max... it might have some sense
 - [x] refactor from_str into a separate module
 - [x] #21: handling operator mid with notation "5d6 mid3", meaning "throw 5d6 and yield the sum of 3
   middle dice"